Introduction to ACME

 Calibration

-To achieve accurate measurement results, µZ needs to know certain parameters about itself and the environment it's being used in.
+In order to achieve accurate measurement results, µZ needs to know certain parameters about itself and the environment it's being used in.
 To determine these parameters, the response of the system needs to be measured in two configurations:

 - Long: Calibration tube mounted between the main tube and end cap.